vkurenkov/haxball-chameleon/README.md

 python run_bot.py --channel-id=0
 ```

 2. Open `inter.haxball.com:8080/#channel_id` in your browser.
 This is the original game with slight modifications to allow sending states and accepting the inputs from the bot.
-One important limitation -- the game window must be active, otherwise the communication channel will hang.

 ### How to parse replays?
 ___________________________________________